Belarus jails Russian activist after ‘hijacking’ Ryanair flight to arrest her

 Sofia Sapega and her dissident boyfriend Roman Protasevich were on board a plane from Athens to the Lithuanian capital of Vilnius when it was forced to changed course to head for Minsk after a supposed bomb scare.

 The airline said Belarusian flight controllers told the crew there was a bomb threat as it was crossing through the country’s airspace and ordered it to land in Minsk.
-The couple were then pulled off the flight and detained in a move which called international outrage.
+The couple were then pulled off the flight and detained in a move which sparked international outrage.

-The incident was described at the time by Ireland’s foreign minister Simon Coveney an act of as “piracy”, while EU Commission president Ursula von der Leyen and Ryanair boss Michael O’Leary called the move a “hijacking.”
+The incident was described at the time by Ireland’s foreign minister Simon Coveney as act of an “piracy”, while EU Commission president Ursula von der Leyen and Ryanair boss Michael O’Leary called the move a “hijacking.”

 On Friday, Ms Sapega was found guilty of charges that included inciting social hatred.
 Since she is a Russian citizen, her lawyer said they would ask president Vladimir Putin to intervene.